MohamadDalal/hyperbolic-generalized-category-discovery/Notes.md

 - Goes through test set and gets predictions for all images.
 Also creates a labels array and a mask array, which designates each prediction/value to open or closed set
 - Fits all data using sklearn's KMeans algorith.
 Number of clusters is equal to number of classes
 - Does not really do any supervised KMeans
+- Uses test set as validation set.
+This probably should not be done and SimGCD removes this code

 # estimate_k.py
 - Uses a features dataset that takes an original dataset, then replaces the images by the pre-computed features.
 It loads features on request and not all in the start.
 Will result in overhead if passing through the dataset more than once.